 Provide your new mailing address to creditors, subscription services, and other companies with whom you have ongoing relationships when you move.

 Transportation needs

 Update your car registration and insurance as needed.
-If you have questions about how to do this, contact your local legal assistance office.
+If you have questions about how to do this, contact your installation's legal office.